£11,050 - £15,200 Price range

 The engines are the same as the ones offered for the previous model, but have been tweaked to lower CO2 emissions and improve fuel economy.

-Only the entry-level Pop, mid-spec Pop Star and the top of the range Lounge get the updates with the more sportier Abarth models getting an update later in 2015.
+Only the entry-level Pop, mid-spec Pop Star and the top of the range Lounge get the updates with the more sportier Abarth models getting an update later in 2016.If you want a sporty 500 without waiting for the pricey Abarth, check out the Fiat 500S which gets a sports bodykit and some choice interior upgrades.

 Standard equipment on the basic Pop includes remote central locking, electrically adjustable door mirrors and seven airbags, although strangely only the convertible model gets air conditioning.